rstudio-conf-2022/ds-for-sysadmins/materials/package-management/Readme.md

 # 2. Exploring the R installation

-1. How many R packges have been pre-installed ?
+1. How many R packages have been pre-installed ?
+2. Where have they been installed into ?
 2. What type/category of R packages are those ?

 ```